Jewelry Care

 All Adorn to Rise designs are comprised of solid metal.
 Nothing is plated with a metal or plastic coating.
 Metal and stone are natural materials, and it is in their nature to react to environments and change over time, just like you.
-Our pieces are made to be worn regularly, but with the love of everyday wear and tear nicks, scratches, and even tarnishing can occur.
+Adorn to Rise pieces are made to be worn regularly, but with the love of everyday wear and tear, nicks, scratches, and even tarnishing can occur.
 To some, these signs of age is part of the memory of the piece, adds character, and signifies its journey alongside you.
 But I understand wanting to keep your jewelry bright and shiny so here are some tips to keep your jewelry looking lustrous.

 Sterling Silver

-Sterling silver is a bright and beautiful silvery white precious metal.
 It is an alloy comprising of 92.5% fine silver with other metals like copper mixed in.
-Since fine silver which is 99.99% silver is too soft and impractical to make jewelry out of, other metals are mixed into an alloy called sterling silver to make it strong enough to endure daily wear.
+Since fine silver, which is 99.99% silver, is too soft and impractical to make jewelry out of, other metals are mixed into an alloy called sterling silver to make it strong enough to endure daily wear.
 The little bit of copper content in sterling silver is what causes it to tarnish.
 This is a natural reaction to water, humidity, and oxygen.

 Counterintuitively, the best way to keep your silver from darkening is to touch it and wear it.
-The oils from your skin add a layer of tarnish resistance and even can rub off light oxidation.
+The oils from your skin add a layer of tarnish resistance and can even rub off light oxidation.

 To minimize oxygen from interacting with your silver jewelry store your pieces in an airtight bag while you aren’t wearing them.

-If you do see some tarnish forming, don’t worry it’s just surface level discoloration and it can be removed by polishing it with a jewelry polishing cloth like the Sunshine Yellow Polishing Cloth.
+If you do see some tarnish forming, don’t worry it’s just surface level discoloration and it can be removed by polishing it with a jewelry polishing cloth like the yellow Sunshine Polishing Cloth.

 Brass

-Brass is an extremely sturdy yellowy gold metal that is a much more affordable alternative to gold.
 Brass (like bronze) is a copper alloy.
-The high copper content in brass can cause it to darken at a faster rate than silver. again, this is a natural reaction to water, humidity, and oxygen.
+The high copper content in brass can cause it to darken at a faster rate than silver.
+Again, this is a natural reaction to water, humidity, and oxygen.

 Like silver, wearing and touching your brass jewelry is one of the best ways to keep it looking shiny and bright as the oils on your skin naturally polish your jewelry.